 The colour evolution around maximum light is also affected by the ejecta mass.
-As noted by \cite{Blondin/etal:2017}, sub-\mch\ ejecta are subject to a larger specific heating rate at maximum light\footnote{defined as $\dot{e}_{\rm decay}(t_\mathrm{max}) = L_{\rm decay}(t_\mathrm{max})/M_{\rm tot}$, where $L_\mathrm{decay}(t_\mathrm{max})$ is the decay luminosity at maximum light and \mtot\ is the ejecta mass.} for a given \nifs\ mass, owing to the shorter rise times and lower ejecta mass, and hence display bluer maximum-light colours.
-The colour evolution past maximum light is also more pronounced, as observed in low-luminosity \sneia\ \citep[e.g.,][]{Blondin/etal:2017,Shen/etal:2021}.
-The ejecta mass can thus in principle be constrained based on purely photometric indicators: bolometric rise time, post-maximum decline rate, and colour evolution around maximum light.
-In practice, however, their interpretation is subject to uncertainties in the radiative-transfer modelling \citep[see, e.g., discussion in][]{Blondin/etal:2018}.
+As noted by \cite{Blondin/etal:2017}, sub-\mch\ ejecta are subject to a larger specific heating rate at maximum light\footnote{defined as $\dot{e}_\mathrm{decay}(t_\mathrm{max}) = L_\mathrm{decay}(t_\mathrm{max})/M_\mathrm{tot}$, where $L_\mathrm{decay}(t_\mathrm{max})$ is the decay luminosity at maximum light and \mtot\ is the ejecta mass.} for a given \nifs\ mass, owing to the shorter rise times and lower ejecta mass; hence, they display bluer maximum-light colours.
+The colour evolution past maximum light is also more pronounced, as observed in low-luminosity \sneia\ \citep[e.g.][]{Blondin/etal:2017,Shen/etal:2021}.
+The ejecta mass can, in principle, be constrained based purely on photometric indicators.
+In practice, however, their interpretation is subject to uncertainties in the radiative-transfer modelling \citep[see e.g. discussion in][]{Blondin/etal:2018}.

-A more robust signature of the WD mass should therefore be sought in the spectroscopic signatures of distinct abundance patterns predicted by different explosion models.
-In particular, the density at which the C/O fuel is ignited affects the resulting nucleosynthesis.
-More specifically, Chandrasekhar-mass WDs have central densities $\rho_\mathrm{c} \gtrsim 10^9$\,\gcc, where explosion models involving sub-\mch\ WDs (including WD mergers and collisions) detonate the C/O core in regions with $\rho \lesssim 10^8$\,\gcc.
-The higher densities in \mch\ models result in a higher electron-capture rate during the explosion which enhances the production of neutron-rich stable isotopes of iron-group elements (IGEs) compared to sub-\mch\ models.
+A more robust signature of the WD mass should therefore be sought in the spectroscopic signatures of distinct abundance patterns predicted by different explosion models; in particular, the density at which the CO fuel is ignited affects the resulting nucleosynthesis.
+More specifically, Chandrasekhar-mass WDs have central densities $\rho_\mathrm{c} \gtrsim 10^9$\,\gcc, where explosion models involving sub-\mch\ WDs (including WD mergers and collisions) detonate the CO core in regions with $\rho \lesssim 10^8$\,\gcc.
+The higher densities in \mch\ models result in a higher electron-capture rate during the explosion, which enhances the production of neutron-rich stable isotopes of iron-group elements compared to sub-\mch\ models.